Eyoab11/weatherapp/README.md

 Once you have your API key, replace the placeholder in the Weather_API_Key constant with your actual API key:

   const Weather_API_Key = "enter-your-key-here";

-## Demo
-You can try the live version of this app here: